Fcsalvagnini/image_analysis_final_project/README.md

 ## Requisites

 To compile the source code for project01 and project02 one needs the libift library.
-To download it, please access [https://www.ic.unicamp.br/~afalcao/](https://www.ic.unicamp.br/~afalcao/) and download it from the last Image Analysis Class (Courses/Image Analysis/Examples of codes using a C library).
+To download it, please access [https://www.ic.unicamp.br/~afalcao/](https://www.ic.unicamp.br/~afalcao/) and download it from the last Image Analysis Class (At Courses/Image Analysis/Examples of codes using a C library).